 Submit question here or call us at 800.285.2221. (press 8)

-ABA ETHICSearch is a research service only.
+ETHICSearch is a free legal ethics research service for members of the American Bar Association provided through the ABA Center for Professional Responsibility.
 We are not acting as your lawyers in this matter.
 The research assistance we provide is not to be construed as legal advice.
 Furthermore, the research assistance provided is not comprehensive and the inquirer is responsible for making his or her own final judgment on the ethical and legal issues presented.
 Please bear in mind that the ABA Model Rules of Professional Conduct and ethics opinions are advisory only.
 The ethics rules, laws and court decisions of your jurisdiction are controlling.